-After completing these wheel-off tests, Bendix recommends installing a new adjuster cap (lightly greased using white, lithium-based grease) when returning the brake to service.
+After completing these wheel-off tests, Bendix recommends installing a new adjuster cap (lightly grease the outer sealing edge using white, lithium-based grease to improve sealing of air in future cap removal) when returning the brake to service.
 Ensure that the tab is in the position shown in Figure 19.